What is Spinal Disc Herniation?

 This causes inflammation and pain often accompanied also with numbness of the affected arm, due to the fact that the nerve becomes pinched.
 This condition is also known as cervical radiculopathy.

 Trauma of the spinal column, especially in cases of car accidents or work-related injuries, is also another known cause of spinal disc herniation.
 In these cases, the damage of the discs is acute and the signs and symptoms will vary from the severity of the damage to the spine.

-Lifting heavy things and especially having a work that requires heavy lifting, puts you at a greater risk of suffering from back problems, one of which is also spinal disc herniation.
+Lifting heavy things and especially having a work that requires heavy lifting, puts you at a greater risk of suffering from back pain problems, one of which is also spinal disc herniation.

 Spinal Disc Herniation Symptoms

 The most common signs and symptoms include pain in the arms or legs and pain in the neck, always depending on the affected part of the spinal column and the nerve root that gets compressed.
 Besides pain, muscle weakness, numbness, tingling of the affected part are also common.

 Spinal Disc Herniation Treatment

 Treatment usually depends on the cause and the severity of the signs and symptoms.
 Conservative treatment is often attempted first, with pain killers, muscle relaxants.
 The application of ice or heat also can help improve back pain.
 Nonsteroidal anti-inflammatory medications are commonly prescribed, in order to reduce the inflammation.
 Once the inflammation is reduced, the signs and symptoms will fade away as the pressure on the spinal nerves is relieved.